 The cattle head was sent to us by a friend.

 We swapped out old black diner stools (which were ripped and didn’t have much support) for these white high chairs.
 Having a back to these made them more comfortable than the old stools.
+Although we have a dining table to match our chairs, my friend had mentioned previously about a high gloss dining table she had seen online which would also go amazing with our white high chairs.

 There’s a vintage wood chest that sits under the tv screen that houses a few of our things.
 It’s also from Brimfield market.